Happy Birthday, Damon Galgut, born 12 November 1963.

 - The truth is, one has to be one’s own sharpest critic – by the time the writing is done, I usually know what the weaknesses and strengths are, and I know that I couldn’t have done it better, even though I might wish to.

 - Poetry was syllable and rhythm.
 Poetry was the measurement of breath.
-Poetry was time make audible.
+Poetry was time made audible.
 Poetry evoked the present moment; poetry was the antidote to history.
 Poetry was language free from habit.

 - Persist, persist, persist.

 Damon Galgut is an award-winning South African playwright and novelist.
 He is best known for writing The Good Doctor and In a Strange Room.
 Both books were nominated for the Man Booker Prize.
 His latest book is Arctic Summer.
+In 2021, Galgut won the Booker prize for The Promise.

 Source for Image